cfe84/screenr/README.md

 Screenr is workflow instrumentation for your email.
 It works using several folders, and sorts your email based on the sender's email address.

 Emails received from a new sender is removed from your inbox and placed into a `For screening` folder.
 Your job is to screen those senders occasionally, and determine what to do with these:
 - Move the mail from senders you want to allow in your inbox into the `Screened` folder.
-Screenr will then move these back into the `Inbox` folder, and from now on just let them lend into the inbox safely.
+Screenr will then move these back into the `Inbox` folder, and from now on just let them land into the inbox safely.
 - Create folders for sorting your email according to your workflow.
 A recommended workflow is:
   - Move the mail you care  about (newsletters, corporate communications, ...) into the `Newsletter` folder.
   - Move the mail you need to keep for reference (order confirmation, receipts, tickets) into the `Reference` folder.